William Contreras Preview, Player Props: Brewers vs. Yankees

 William Contreras At The Plate

-- Contreras has 126 hits, which ranks first among Milwaukee hitters this season, while batting .279 with 49 extra-base hits.
+- Contreras leads Milwaukee in total hits (128) this season while batting .281 with 49 extra-base hits.

-- Among qualifying hitters in MLB, he ranks 22nd in batting average, 30th in on-base percentage, and 57th in slugging.
+- Among the qualifying hitters in MLB action, his batting average ranks 20th, his on-base percentage ranks 28th, and he is 58th in the league in slugging.

+- Contreras has reached base via a hit in 85 games this year (of 119 played), and had multiple hits in 37 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.